espressif/esp-faq/docs/en/commercial-faq/index.rst

 How can I contact your technical team?
 ---------------------------------------

-  Please click `here <https://www.espressif.com/en/contact-us/technical-inquiries>`__ and tell us your problems or questions.
-We will try to help you as soon as possible.
+  Please visit `Technical Inquiries <https://www.espressif.com/en/contact-us/technical-inquiries>`__, and let us know about any issues or confusion you're experiencing.
+We will assist you in resolving them.

 --------------